David Berlo’s SMCR Model of Communication Examples & Explanation

 • Social System: The manager works within the organizational structure and culture.

-• Culture: The manager’s approach and style might be influenced by the organizational culture and background of the audience.
+• Culture: The manager’s approach and style may be influenced by the organization’s culture and the audience’s background.

 2. Message (M)